discourse/logstash_writer/README.md

 # Usage

+Start by including the necessary files:

+    require 'logstash_writer'

 An instance of `LogstashWriter` needs to be given the location of a server (or servers) to send the events to.
 This can be any of: